Designing Tractable Piecewise Affine Policies for Multi-Stage Adjustable Robust Optimization: Optimality Bounds for Different Uncertainty Sets

-Note, that there is no result analogous to Proposition \ref{pro:performance_aff_ub} for budgeted uncertainty as \citet{Housni2021} showed that affine policies are in $O(\frac{\log(\numu)}{\log\log(\numu)})$ for two-stage problems with non-negative $\cvec, \dvec, \dmat$.
+Note, that there is no result analogous to Proposition \ref{pro:performance_aff_ub} for budgeted uncertainty as Housni and Goyal \cite{Housni2021} showed that affine policies are in $O\left(\frac{\log(\numu)}{\log\log(\numu)}\right)$ for two-stage problems with non-negative $\cvec, \dvec, \dmat$.
 Furthermore, our piecewise affine policies are strictly dominated by affine policies for integer budgeted uncertainty.

 \begin{proposition} Consider Problem (\ref{eq:problem_formulation}) with budgeted uncertainty and an integer budget.
 Let $Z_{PAP}$ be the optimal value found by our piecewise affine policy and $Z_{AFF}$ be the optimal value found by an affine policy.
 Then